Portable RV Macerator Pump: 3 Top Reasons Why You Might Need One

 If you let your RV waste pump run dry at all or for too long, it will become damaged.

 6. There's A Maximum Lift Height

-Let's say where you want to dump slopes up 15 feet higher than your rig.
+Let's say where you want to empty slopes up 15 feet higher than your rig.

 Well, most macerator pumps have a 6-10 foot lift limit.
 Just make sure you get a macerator that can handle the lift.

-It also depends on how far away the dump is.
+It also depends on how far away the dump hole is.